xPrint.dll entry points

 This procedure processes strings and attributes (font, size, style, color) only.

-It does not support indentation, bullets, justification and images.
+It does not support indentation, bullets, justification or images.

 Example: